Bellefonte, Kentucky

 Bellefonte is a home rule-class city in Greenup County, Kentucky, United States.
 The population was 888 at the 2010 census.
 Bellefonte is a part of the Huntington-Ashland, WV-KY-OH Metropolitan Statistical Area (MSA).
 In 2013, according to new boundary definitions, the MSA had a population of 361,580.

 Being primarily residential, Bellefonte is a suburb of nearby Ashland, to which it is closely connected.
 Known for having tree-lined streets and exclusively upscale neighborhoods, the city is home to the private Bellefonte Country Club, which has an 18-hole golf course, a swimming pool, tennis courts and a ballroom.

 Bellefonte was first incorporated on July 3, 1951, beginning with only 275 residents, and developed in the latter half of the 20th century.
 The exclusive nature of the city is evident by its demographic makeup.
 Within the corporate limits, there are virtually no residents under the poverty line.

-Nearby, Our Lady of Bellefonte Hospital is named for its location, being just north of Bellefonte in Russell.
+Nearby, Our Lady of Bellefonte Hospital was named for its location, being just north of Bellefonte in Russell.
 In 1979, Ashland Inc. relocated its headquarters offices from Winchester Avenue in downtown Ashland to Russell near the hospital complex just north of Bellefonte.
 This modern business park complex was suitable for any Fortune 100 company such as Ashland, Inc. It comprised four glass office buildings: an executive building, two general office buildings and a combination warehouse/office building that contained printing presses and other service-type functions such as landscaping, etc. In 1999, the corporation moved its headquarters to Covington, Kentucky.
 Ashland, Inc. retained the office services building.
-The other structures, after a brief period as office facilities, were ultimately sold to nearby Our Lady of Bellefonte Hospital, and are known as Bellefonte Centre and Bellefonte Pavilion, and are used for physicians' offices and clinics, hospital business offices, other hospital services and are rented to other businesses.
+The other structures, after a brief period as office facilities, were ultimately sold to nearby Our Lady of Bellefonte Hospital, and were known as Bellefonte Centre and Bellefonte Pavilion, and are used for physicians' offices and clinics, hospital business offices, other hospital services and are rented to other businesses.
+Upon the closure of Our Lady of Bellefonte Hospital in 2020, the former Ashland Oil property was sold to UK King's Daughters in Ashland.